andrasq/node-restiq/Readme.md

 - split rlib into misc and mw
 - move restify compat code out of restiq into separate file
 - come up with better mw chain section names than setup, after, finally
+- write basicAuth() middleware library step
+- (Q: how to pass app state in to steps? attach app to req? or ...cleaner?)